FiXato/openMSX-builder/README.markdown

 + See if VERSION can be integrated into OpenmsxBuilder instead of just being parsed in the executable.
 + Make sure all shell commands are output as Debug level logs.
 + Integrate CBIOS builds.
++ Use the profile names from the YAML config for --profiles instead of hardcoded defaults

 ## Notes on Patches/Pull Requests
 ******************************************************************************